eddybruv/eddybruv/README.md

 - 🔭 I’m currently working on **my dreams and aspirations**

-- 🌱 I’m currently learning **Data Structures and Algorithms, C and Web Dev**
+- 🌱 I’m currently learning **Data Structures and Algorithms, C and JavaScript**

 - 💬 Ask me about **C, DSA and music**